Computer & Network Support Student Guide to IT

 What computer systems does the network support?

-We provide network support for: Windows XP/Vista/7/8, Mac OS X or newer, and Linux.
+We provide network support for: Windows, Mac OS X, iOS, Android, and Linux.
 You may bring computers running other operating systems, but we will not provide network support.

 What network access is available from residence halls?